vippsas/vipps-psp-api/vipps-psp-api-faq.md

 <!-- END_COMMENT -->

-## How can I check if a merchant or sale unit is active?
+## How can I check if a merchant or sales unit is active?

 You can try to initiate payment, specifying the `Merchant-Serial-Number` header:
 [`POST:/v3/psppayments/init/`](https://vippsas.github.io/vipps-developer-docs/api/psp#tag/Vipps-PSP-API/operation/initiatePaymentV3UsingPOST).

-If the merchant or sale unit is not active, you will get an error:
+If the merchant or sales unit is not active, you will get an error:
 "Merchant not available or active".

 See the Vipps FAQ: